 - Steak time!
 Grill until preferred doneness, or until 145˚F (63˚C).

-- While chicken, pork and steak are set aside to rest, it’s time to grill sausages and burgers, which are ready to be served when its internal temperature reaches 165˚F (74˚C).
+- While chicken, pork and steak are set aside to rest, it’s time to grill sausages and burgers, which are ready to be served when their internal temperatures reach 165˚F (74˚C).

 - Last but not least are fish and seafood, which cook up fast.
 Fish is ready at 158˚F (70˚C) and seafood is done at 165˚F (74˚C).